Oko (band): 1972–1978

-Post breakup, 2000 reunion
+Post breakup, 2000 reformation

-After Oko disbanded, Kavec mostly retired from performing, dedicating himself to his guitar school.
-However, in the early 1990s he returned to the scene with his solo album Hočeš z menoj (Wanna Come With Me), which he recorded with his son Mitja Kavec on bass guitar, his former bandmate from Oko Dragan Gajić on drums and his friends.
-In 1998 Max Plus record label reissued Raskorak on CD, with the band's early recordings as bonus tracks.
+After Oko disbanded, Kavec mostly retired from performing, dedicating himself to his school of guitar.
+However, in the early 1990s he returned to the scene with his solo album Hočeš z menoj (Wanna Come With Me), which he recorded with his son Mitja Kavec on bass guitar and his former bandmate from Oko Dragan Gajić on drums.

+In 1998, Max Plus record label reissued Raskorak on CD, with the band's early recordings as bonus tracks.
 This re-release led to reformation of Oko.
-The new lineup featured Pavle Kavec (guitar, vocals), Ernie Mendillo (bass guitar) and Marko Bertoncelj (drums).
+The new lineup featured Pavle Kavec (guitar, vocals), Ernie Mendillo (bass guitar) and Klemen Markelj (drums).
 On their performance in the Hound Dog club in Ljubljana they recorded the live album Oko (Live December 2000), which they self-released in 2001.
 The album featured only one Oko song, "Raskorak", and covers of rock hits from the 1960s.

+Oko's original bass guitarist Miro Tomassini died on 21 August 2019.